-My husband goes to work insanely early so that he can leave and be home by 5:00 pm.
+My husband goes to work really early so that he can leave and be home by 5:00 pm.

 This is a HUGE blessing for our family.

-(They’re better for me because he’s home by 5 and they’re better for him because we go to bed before 9!)
+(I win because he’s home by 5 and he wins because we go to bed by 9 ish!)

-In the last year, I’ve shifted from being a stay at home mom with a blogging hobby to a work at home mom with a blogging business.
+In the last year, I’ve shifted from being a stay-at-home-mom with a blogging hobby to a stay-at-home-work-at-home mom with a blogging business.